digidemlab/digidemlab.github.io/en/form/project-start.md

 ---
-title: Presentation for the website
+title: New project - presentation for the website
-excerpt: Presentation form for projects.
+excerpt: Presentation form for new projects.
 ref: project-start
 layout: form
 ingress-text: Let's get started!
 These short questions are to showcase your project